-In a large skillet, add 1 tablespoon oil and add the chopped potatoes.
+- In a large skillet, preferably a cast iron skillet, add 1 tablespoon oil and add the chopped potatoes.
 Sprinkle with salt and pepper.
 Cover and cook on medium heat.
 Turn occasionally.

-In a separate large skillet over medium-high heat, add oil and chicken thighs skin-side down and cook for 7-8 minutes or until skin is browned.
+- In a separate large skillet, preferably a cast iron skillet, over medium-high heat, add oil and chicken thighs skin-side down and cook for 7-8 minutes or until skin is browned.

 If you like this Chicken Vesuvio recipe, you will love these other chicken recipes!